Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

 There’s a deadly test (hunter exam) that requires very fine and attuned skills to pass.
 A boy named Gon Freecs is one of the applicants this year, and together with a few friends; the avenger Kurapika, the professional killer Killua, and the seemingly normal medical practitioner Leorio, they go through the dangerous hunter exam to pursue their own great dreams.

 2. Sword Art Online

 They say that Sword Art Online is overrated, but for me, it deserves all the good ratings it earned.
-I can attest myself that the action in Sword Art Online is really refined and cutting-edge.
+I can attest that the action in Sword Art Online is really refined and cutting-edge.

 You see, it’s one of the anime where I really felt the intense exhilaration and thrill in some of its fight scenes.
-Well, not all fight scenes in this anime are like that, but I should share that there is one boss fight in a certain floor that literally made me jump from overexcitement.
+Well, not all fight scenes in this anime are like that, but I should share that there is one boss fight on a certain floor that literally made me jump from overexcitement.
 The story’s not over yet, but I’m really expecting a lot more from it in the upcoming seasons.

 Sword Art Online narrates the story of how the very first virtual online game turned into a huge disaster.
-Thousands of players were trapped inside the game and denied the ability to log-out until someone finished the game.
+Thousands of players were trapped inside the game and denied the ability to log out until someone finished the game.